kNelakonda/cse15l-lab-reports/Lab-Report-3.md

 ./plos/pmed.0020226.txt
 ```
 This recursively found all the .txt files that are less than 1 kilobyte, and prints out the path starting from the working directory.
+#### 2. -type

-2. If I want, I can find all the subdirectories in my working directory to see how many folders there are and what the names of them are. `-type` is the option, and the argument is "d", for directories.
+If I want, I can find all the subdirectories in my working directory to see how many folders there are and what the names of them are. `-type` is the option, and the argument is "d", for directories.
 I can also do "f" for all the files.
 Let's try this on the command line:
 ```
 $ find . -type d